-If you were to peek into my refrigerator any day of the week, any season of the year, you will surely find a jar of pickled red onions.
+If you were to peek into my refrigerator any day of the week, any season of the year, you would surely find a jar of pickled red onions.
 This bright, jewel-toned condiment offers a zesty tang to countless dishes and adds a lovely splash of color as well.
-It takes about ten minutes to assemble and lasts for weeks in the refrigerator.
+It takes about 10 minutes to assemble and lasts for weeks in the refrigerator.
 What more can you want from a pickle?

 I like to cut my onions into rings because I find the tangled loops are easier to scoop from the jar and I like the way they look.
 If you prefer, you can also cut the onions into half moons.
-They can be sliced paper thin or into rather thick, 1/2-inch slices, but I like to split the difference and slice them slightly thinner than 1/4-inch thick.
+They can be sliced paper-thin or into rather thick, 1/2-inch slices, but I like to split the difference and slice them slightly thinner than 1/4-inch thick.

 I only use red onions for my picked onions, but yellow or white onions can be used as well.
-Of course you won't get that lovely bright pink color, but if that's not a factor, then give it a try.
+Of course you won't get that lovely bright-pink color, but if that's not a factor, then give it a try.
 Be sure to use a firm onion that is free of soft spots and blemishes.

-I usually use a pale-colored vinegar such as rice vinegar or white wine vinegar.
+I usually use a pale-colored vinegar, such as rice vinegar or white wine vinegar.
 If I happen to be out, apple cider vinegar will do.
-Do not use the industrial white vinegar that comes in large gallon containers as it is too harsh-tasting
+Do not use the industrial white vinegar that comes in large gallon containers, as it is too harsh-tasting.

 The sugar provides a nice balance to the salty vinegar brine, but you can leave it out if you are avoiding sugar.
-Honey or another sugar substitute might work, but start with less just be safe.
+Honey or another sugar substitute might work, but start with less just to be safe.

 Over time, the onions will eventually turn a uniform shade of vivid pink.
 Be sure to store your pickled onions in a glass or ceramic container.
-Most metals will react with the vinegar and plastic will absorb the flavors.
+Most metals will react with the vinegar, and plastic will absorb the flavors.
 I like to use a pretty canning jar so I can just grab the onions from the refrigerator and plunk them on the table with no fuss.

-Make Quick-Pickled Onions
+How To Make Quick-Pickled Onions

 What You Need

-1 firm red onion, about 5 ounces 1/2 teaspoon sugar 1/2 teaspoon salt 3/4 cup rice vinegar, white wine vinegar or apple cider vinegar
+3/4 cup rice vinegar, white wine vinegar, or apple cider vinegar

-Dissolve the sugar and salt: In the container you will be using to store the onions, add the sugar, salt, vinegar and flavorings.
+- Dissolve the sugar and salt: In the container you will be using to store the onions, add the sugar, salt, vinegar, and flavorings.
 Stir to dissolve.

-Par-blanch the onions: Place the onions in the sieve and place the sieve in the sink.
+- Par-blanch the onions: Place the onions in the sieve and place the sieve in the sink.
 Slowly pour the boiling water over the onions and let them drain.

-Add the onions to the jar: Add the onions to the jar and stir gently to evenly distribute the flavorings.
+- Add the onions to the jar: Add the onions to the jar and stir gently to evenly distribute the flavorings.

-Store: The onions will be ready in about 30 minutes, but are better after a few hours.
+- Store: The onions will be ready in about 30 minutes, but are better after a few hours.
 Store in the refrigerator.
-They will keep for several weeks but are best in the first week.
+They will keep for several weeks, but are best in the first week.